timothyphi/torgaddon/README.md

 ```

 ### Step 5, Option 2.
 Build Browser Code for Deployment

+Make sure to initialize USWDS from Step 3. prior to building the JS and CSS bundles.
+Or else the HTML and CSS will reference scripts, fonts, and images not yet moved to the `public` directory.

 ```shell
 npm run build   # One-time builds TS -> JS (bundle) and SCSS -> CSS (bundle)